 - If you aren’t an experienced hiker, stick to the path along the Mekong River.

-This is a general outline to be used in conjunction with Hobo Map’s Chomphet Hiking map which you can get online free here.
+This is a general outline.
+It’s best if you also use it in conjunction with Hobo Map’s Chomphet Hiking map which you can get online free here.
 I’ll give you helpful, important details but won’t spoil the fun of discovery.

 Take the passenger ferry from Luang Prabang’s main boat landing Tha Heua Luang (behind the Royal Palace Museum, on the Mekong road) or hire a boat from any of the Mekong River boat landings.
 It should be no more than 10,000 kip per person.
 The boat will take you to Ban Xieng Mane.
 If you haven’t been outside of Luang Prabang town, this village may come as a shock.
 It’s fairly basic and rough.
 After walking up from the boat landing, turn right and walk through the village until the steps of Wat Chomphet.